Can People With COPD Undergo General Anesthesia?

 Potential risks of anesthesia

-The concern with general anesthesia is that it can impact the ability to breath independently.
+The concern with general anesthesia is that it can impact the ability to breathe independently.
 Specifically, it can increase the risk of:2,10

 However, despite this risk, many people with COPD can undergo general anesthesia but may require extra monitoring prior to and during the procedure.
 To determine who may require this extra monitoring, the anesthesiologist will assess individual risk factors for complications.3